Rayhan12/flutter_unit_testing/README.md

 > Define the variables and class you need in the way you need it.
 Based on requirement you may need 2 types of setup.

 1. **Data that maintain their state**
-    > Generally let's think in this [structure](#design-pattern-of-a-unit-test) mentioned in the top.
-What can we do to make a variable to hold its state?
+    > Generally let's think in this [structure](#design-pattern-of-a-unit-test) mentioned in the top, what can we do so that a variable holds it's state?

-    > Well if we directly store somthing inside the main function as a variable? wont all of the function bellow have access to that? and wont all changes made to it reflect on each test cases when accessed?
+    > Well if we directly store something inside the main function as a variable? wont all of the function bellow have access to that? and wont all changes made to it reflect on each test cases when accessed?

     > Well thats the general concept and true for our case as well